farukkhann/weather-app/README.md

 ## Weather-app
-Weather-app for showing forcast of upcomint week
+Weather-app for showing forcast of upcoming week

 ## Tech Stacks Used
 - Html